FlorianSW/server-donation-tool/docs/packages-and-perks.md

 ### Priority Queue

 The priority queue perk works together with CFTools Cloud.
-If included in a package and redeemed by a donator, the perk will setup a priority queue slot for a single configured CFTools Cloud server..
+If included in a package and redeemed by a donator, the perk will setup a priority queue slot for a single configured CFTools Cloud server.
 The priority queue slot will last as long as configured.

 This perk, in order to work correctly, requires the CFTools Cloud application the be setup.